Upsilon query syntax

 Section titled “Existence Check”Check if a field exists (has any value):

-Section titled “Number Fields”Number fields support comparison operators:
+Section titled “Number Fields”Numeric fields (scores, edit distance, autonomous system numbers in geolocation.asn.number, and similar) support comparison operators:

 Comparison Operators